monk-afk/sf_formspec/Tutorial.md

 There's a rather large problem with this, however.
 Anyone can kick or ban players!
 You need a way to only show this to players with the kick or ban privileges.
-Luckily SFINV allows you to do this!
+Luckily SFS allows you to do this!

 ## Conditionally showing to players